-Normally, I go to my Benjamin Moore deck for colors, but I decided to give Sarah Richardson’s Para Collection a try for something different.
+Normally, I go to my Benjamin Moore deck for colors, but I decided to give Sarah Richardson’s Collection from Para a try for something different.
 I like how the large paint swatches make it easy to compare colors and really get a sense of how they will look on the walls.

 For the main walls, I was looking for a neutral color with a grey undertone.
 Cashmere (SR-13) seemed to be the color that read a bit grey, but maintained a bit of warmth.